Faculty Technology Institute OER Deep Dive

-We’re looking for faculty interested in using GIS applications to make transformative changes to their curriculum.
-During the Faculty Technology Institute, there will be a track focused on GIS topics, from foundation concepts to design and development.
-In addition, we will offer extended workshops for deep dive participants on a variety of GIS-related tools, including Story Maps, ArcGIS, and more.
+We’re looking for faculty interested in incorporating existing OER in an upcoming class or developing their own OER project.
+During the Faculty Technology Institute, the OER Deep Dive track will focus on topics ranging from finding existing OER resources to developing original content and making it available to others.
+In addition, we will offer extended workshops for deep dive participants on a variety of OER-related topics, universal design, digital publishing, and more.
 Deep dive participants will have project time each afternoon to work on their own or in small groups with dedicated technical assistance.

 Faculty participants will receive a $200 stipend for Deep Dive participation and project completion.
 Educational Technology and Watzek Library staff will provide consultation and production support for the design and development of your project.